 - A ‘clean’ copy of the edited document, which shows you how the MS looks if all the tracked changes are accepted.

-The Editorial Assessment
+The Editorial Assessment (Developmental Edit)

-- Pacing, proportionality and flow
+- Pacing and flow

 - Perspective management

-- Credibility and suspension of disbelief
+- Plausibility and suspension of disbelief

 - Recurring issues of grammar or punctuation

-The full Critique
+The Full Critique

 With the full critique, you receive: